opencultureconsulting/simple-oai-pmh/README.md

 In 2013 [Daniel Neis Araujo](mailto:danielneis@gmail.com) at [Federal University of Santa Catarina](https://en.ufsc.br/) modified the project again in order to integrate it with [Moodle](https://moodle.org/).
 His implementation can be found on [GitHub](https://github.com/danielneis/oai_pmh).
 In 2014 [Kazimierz Pietruszewski](mailto:antenna@antenna.io) provided some [further bugfixes](https://github.com/antennaio/oai_pmh).

-The current implementation was derived from the latter in 2017 by [Sebastian Meyer](mailto:sebastian.meyer@opencultureconsutling.com) at [Open Culture Consulting](https://www.opencultureconsulting.com/) for the [German Literature Archive](https://www.dla-marbach.de/en/).
+In 2017 by [Sebastian Meyer](mailto:sebastian.meyer@opencultureconsutling.com) at [Open Culture Consulting](https://www.opencultureconsulting.com/) for the [German Literature Archive](https://www.dla-marbach.de/en/).
 It is a stand-alone version focused on easy deployment and file based record handling.

-## History

-In progress :
-    Allow _POST and _GET HTTP request
-    Add support of Sets
+His implementation can be found on [GitHub](https://github.com/opencultureconsulting/oai_pmh).

+The current implementation was derived from the latter in 2020 by [Amaury BALMER](mailto:amaury@beapi.fr) at [Be API](https://beapi.fr/) for the [BPI](https://www.bpi.fr/).
+It retains the philosophy brought by Sebastian in 2019 but it provides support for Sets.